couchbaselabs/try-cb-python/README.md

 try-cb-fe   |
 ```

-You should then be able to browse the UI, search for US airports and get flight route information.
+You should then be able to browse the UI, search for American airports, and get flight route information.

-In order to make changes in the Python API and familiarize yourself with the SDK, you can update the `travel.py` file and save it.
-This will reload the backend server almost instantly.
+To make changes in the Python API and familiarize yourself with the SDK, you can update the `travel.py` file and save it.
+This reloads the backend server almost instantly.

-To end the application press <kbd>Control</kbd>+<kbd>C</kbd> in the terminal and wait for docker-compose to gracefully stop your containers.
+To end the application press <kbd>Control</kbd>+<kbd>C</kbd> in the terminal and wait for docker-compose to stop your containers.

 ## Run the Database in Capella

-To run the database in Couchbase Capella, the invocation is as straight-forward, but there are currently a few more setup steps:
+To run the database in Couchbase Capella, the invocation is as straight-forward, but there are more setup steps:

 ```
 CB_HOST={your-host-url} docker-compose --profile capella up